Capabilities

 Boasting five laboratories and expertise across a multitude of unique specifications, MGA offers significant benefits to its clients.

-- Expertise and Experience backed by years of industry experience knowledge
+• Expertise and experience backed by years of industry experience and knowledge

-- Accredited and certified labs maintain various industry accreditations and certifications ensuring accuracy and quality of testing
+• A2LA-Accredited and certified labs ensuring accuracy and quality of testing

 Physical Property Testing